 DIFFERENCES No. of diff.
-Description of main differences Main di fferences a t which Justification MAIN AREAS Details: Int.
+Description of main differences Main di level: Main differences at which level: Justification MAIN AREAS Details: Int.
 Nat.
 Gov Nat. priv.
 Labelling 20 - No 70%-95 category = = + Consumer - Non food labelling 0/+ + + is no indication that the reason for more detailed labelling is connected to distrust of the Regulation (EEC) 2092/91.
 Few standard setting bodies feel it necessary to respond to the demand for more information from committed consumers.